aarpitdubey/IndustryReadyDataScienceProjects/2_GIT_AND_GITHUB/README.md

 3. you can undo or revert changes

-4. you can be safe from mixing up things and creating multiple folders with names like "final", "final_part1", "final_part2", "final_part3", and so on.
+4. you can be safe from mixing up things and creating multiple folders with names like<br> "final", "final_part1", "final_part2", "final_part3", and so on.

 5. Making useful commits with messages make you remind why you make these changes or for what?